This is the multi-page printable view of this section. Click here to print.

 Task-Specific Parameters to rsync

-Parameters to rsync are typically constructed as follows.
-The following are examples only; rsync supports many parameters.
+Parameters to rsync are typically constructed as follows (examples only—rsync supports many options):

 • parameter=value